-In this post, we’ll examine the different types of evidence used in court and look at how each type of evidence can be used and the potential impact on the outcome of a criminal case.
+In this post, we’ll examine some of the different types of evidence used in criminal trials and how each type of evidence can be used and the potential impact on the outcome of a criminal case.

 What is The Canada Evidence Act?

-The Canada Evidence Act is an act of parliament created in 1893 that regulated how evidence is used in a court under the federal domain for criminal matters or civil matters where the federal government has jurisdiction.
+The Canada Evidence Act is an act of the Canadian Parliament created in 1893 that regulates how evidence is used in a court under the federal domain for criminal matters or civil matters where the federal government has jurisdiction.
 In Ontario, most civil proceedings are under the provincial Evidence act.
 However, the federal act and the provincial act are similar in almost every aspect.

-The evidence act lays out regulations for how evidence is used in court and what types are admissible.
-The basic rule is, the evidence presented must be: relevant to the case, must be material to the case (it must have some legal significance connected to the case), and there cannot be a legal rule that excludes it, such as with hearsay evidence.
+The Evidence Act lays out regulations for how evidence is used in court and what types of evidence are admissible.
+The basic rule is, the evidence presented must be: relevant to the case, must be material to the case (it must have some legal significance connected to the case), and there cannot be a legal rule that excludes it, such as with hearsay evidence or similar act evidence.

 The Four Types of Evidence

-There are different types of evidence considered at trial, and they don’t all carry the same weight or importance.
-It is up to a jury to listen to the evidence and weigh the information and make findings of fact.
+There are several different types of evidence considered at criminal trial, and they don’t all carry the same weight or importance.
+It is up to a judge or jury to listen to the evidence and weigh the information and make findings of fact.

 1. Real Evidence

 Real evidence is also known as physical evidence and includes fingerprints, bullet casings, a knife, DNA samples – things that a jury can see and touch.
-Real evidence usually proves or disproves facts in the case.
+Real evidence can usually prove or disprove certain facts in the case.
 Real evidence also has a lot of weight can is considered more important as it tends to prove certain facts or issues beyond a reasonable doubt.

 To be admitted, real evidence must be relevant, material, and authentic.
 Lawyers must establish that the evidence belonged to the accused or was used in the crime.